This tutorial covers both recording and OTOing.

 If for some reason you absolutely cannot use OREMO, you will have to refer to the proposal PDF in the Arpasing download from Mr. Hua's website.
 Scroll down to the chart for the reclist, and name each file according to the corresponding number.

 To begin, download the latest default reclist from the reclist page.
+You can choose either the version with or without the index.

 You can record with or without guideBGM.
 If you want to use guideBGM, I recommend using a short one made for CVVC reclists, such as the CVVChinese BGMs or the VCCV English BGMs.

 The comment file will tell you how to pronounce it approximately using words, and precisely using arpabet phonemes.
 This short article will explain how to read and pronounce arpabet.
 It's actually pretty straightforward!
+If you're already familiar with another phonetic system like PaintedCZ's system or X-SAMPA, refer to the chart on this page.

 Other than vowel strings, each string only has 1 type of vowel.
 All three syllables will rhyme.